bobbingwide/oik/readme.txt

 = Where are the APIs documented? =
 [oik APIs](http://www.oik-plugins.com/apis/oik-apis)

-The Application Programming Interface (API) reference documents over 900 APIs
+The Application Programming Interface (API) reference documents over 960 APIs, implemented in 86 files with 55 action hooks and filters.

 == Screenshots ==
 1. oik options - Options